Quick Start

 cargo publish

 Recipes can depend on other recipes.
-Here the test
+Here the test recipe depends on the

-recipe, so build
+build recipe, so build will run before test:

 build: